saadnaeem-dev/torch-scatter/README.md

+### Minimizes/Maximizes all values from the src tensor into output var at the indices specified in the index tensor
 ### This scatter(min,max) operations implementation deos not utilize any external libraries and is developed from scratch using numpy for carrying out expensive tensor operations in numpy for performance
 ### Performance speedup followed by one time nd.array to tensor conversion to provide expected model input.
 ## This function allows real-time performance tracking during model training by monitoring relative errors w.r.t bin counts